-It plainly appears from the face of the Complaint that Plaintiff's claims are subject to dismissal as barred by the applicable two-year statute of limitations.
-Plaintiff filed his Complaint on October 21, 2021.
-Plaintiff's alleged violations occurred around October 2018.
-It thus appears that any events or acts of Defendants taken in connection with Plaintiff's claims took place more than two years prior to the filing of Plaintiff's Complaint and are time-barred.
+All of Plaintiff's claims relate to the incident on December 3, 2021.
+Even considering the KSC's suspension or tolling, Plaintiff's claims are still untimely.
+Plaintiff's claims accrued on December 3, 2021, after the reinstatement on April 15, 2021.
+Plaintiff filed his Complaint on December 28, 2023.
+It thus appears that any events or acts of Defendants took place more than two years prior to the filing of Plaintiff's Complaint and are time-barred.
 See Fratus v.
 Deland, 49 F.3d 673, 674-75 (10th Cir.
 1995) (district court may consider affirmative defenses sua sponte when the defense is obvious from the face of the complaint and no further factual record is required to be developed).
-Plaintiff has not alleged facts suggesting that he would be entitled to statutory or equitable tolling.
+Plaintiff has not alleged facts suggesting that he would be entitled to additional statutory or equitable tolling.
+Plaintiff should show good cause why his claims should not be barred by the applicable statute of limitations.